caltechlibrary/newt/presentation3.md

 > Is Newt and "off the shelf" software enough to create metadata curation applications?

-1. Newt's YAML file can grow very large for applications with many data models
+1. Newt's YAML file can grow very large
-2. Model vetting and validation should happen early in the data pipeline, ideally as a generated program and browser side too
+2. Managing the YAML file can be done interactively
-3. Postgres+PostgREST is a powerful combination but it'd be nice to have something simpler
+3. Model vetting and validation should happen early in the data pipeline
-4. Managing the YAML file should be done interactively
+4. Postgres+PostgREST is a complex back end

 # Questions raised by Prototype 2:

 - Where do I focus my simplification efforts?
-- How do I ensure that large YAML files remaining human manageable?
+- What is a "good enough" interface for managing the YAML file?
-- Mustache template language is a little too simple, what should replace it?
+- Mustache templates language are too simple, what should replace it?

 # High level Concepts (remain the same)